 - Beta-carotene: with 3 milligrams to 6 milligrams of beta-carotene daily, your body will have the levels that may lower risk of chronic diseases.

 - Vitamin C: 90 milligrams for men, 75 milligrams for women.
 Smokers should get extra vitamin C: 125 milligrams for men and 110 milligrams for women.

 - Vitamin E: 15 milligrams for men and women.

-Can’t you get antioxidants from taking a vitamin or supplement?
+Can you get antioxidants from taking a vitamin or supplement?
 Yes, but you may be missing out on other nutrients that could strengthen the immune system.
 Foods contain many different nutrients that work together to promote health.
-For example, researchers delving into the mysteries of fruits and vegetables and the complex antioxidants they contain have discovered benefits of:
+For example, some fruits and vegetables contain antioxidant benefits of:

 - Quercetin: a plant-based chemical (phytochemical) found in apples, onions, teas, red wines, and other foods.
 It fights inflammation and may help reduce allergies.

 - Luteolin: a flavonoid found in abundance in celery and green peppers.
 It also fights inflammation and one study showed it may help protect against inflammatory brain conditions like Alzheimer’s.

 - Catechins: a type of flavonoid found in tea.
 Catechins in tea may help reduce risk of heart disease, cancer, and Alzheimer’s disease.